IMAGINARY/imaginary-web/sites/all/modules/featured_content/README.txt

     > For manual:

-    * URLs - manually selected internal URLs
+    * URLs - manually selected internal URLs (these must be node pages)

     > For CCK:

-    * CCK Fields - fields that contain node ids or references
+    * CCK Fields - fields that contain node ids or node/user references

     > For filtered:

     * Include Node Being Viewed - show current node in content block

+    * Languages - which languages to use when filtering content

     * Content Types - which content types to use when filtering content

     * Users - which users to use when filtering content